 - Coordinate scheduling of Driver Education events with Region Activities Coordinator, Zone Driver Education Chair, and Region Zone Coordinator.
 Ensure events are posted on the Region website.
 Review Driver Education Minimum Standards, located on the Forms and Documents page of the pca.org website.
-See "Instructional Events" on page 98 for more information. - 2.
+See "Instructional Events" on page 102 for more information. - 2.
 Host annual Zone Driver Education event, if possible. - 3.
-Ensure events are conducted in accordance with the General Event Guidelines (page 36).
+Ensure events are conducted in accordance with the General Event Guidelines (page 39).
 These guidelines cover: Autocross, Driver Ed, Driving Tours, Rally and Off-Road events.
-Also see Minimum Standard Tech Form, an example is presented on page 169. - 4.
+Also see Minimum Standard Tech Form, an example is presented on page 179.
+A MS Word version is available online. - 4.
 Submit all safety issues to the Region's Safety Committee for resolution; implement decisions.
-Event Event Chair to submit a Post Event Report, see page 156 for an example; and ensure an Observer Report are completed (see example on page 172).
-If necessary, ensure an Incident Report is submitted (see example on page 174). - 5.
+Event Event Chair to submit a Post Event Report, see page 166 for an example; and ensure an Observer Report are completed (see example on page 182).
+If necessary, ensure an Incident Report is submitted (see example on page 184). - 5.
 Ensure that all rules and regulations for the specific Driver Education event are distributed to entrants prior to the event and implemented accordingly. - 6.
 Provide review and input on Zone Driver Education rules to the Region Zone Coordinator. - 7.
 Be available to Region membership to answer questions about Driver Education events.